AEIDL: Activities

 From 2002 until July 2019 it provided technical assistance for transnationality in the European Social Fund, during and after the EQUAL Community Initiative.
+Until 2022 it ran the communication for the LIFE programme.

 It was a founder member of ECOLISE, the European Network for Community-led Initiatives on Climate Change and Sustainability.

 It is also active in social innovation and until November 2018 coordinated the Social Innovation Community (SIC) project.

 In 2016 it launched an initiative to promote citizen-led initiatives in favour of refugees.

 On 19–20 February 2014 it celebrated its 25th anniversary by organising the Reinventing Europe through Local Initiative event, which included a conference at the European Parliament and a publication summarising 25 promising local initiatives.